Frequently Asked Questions

 Vehicles & Parking

-VIP and GA Parking is for day use.
+VIP and GA Parking ar for day use.
 The only overnight Festival parking is at campsites.
 Every vehicle entering the Festival property must have a vehicle pass, there are no exceptions to this rule.
 Two motorcycles may park in one car space.

 Meet ‘n’ Greet Passes

 Meet ‘n’ Greet passes are not for sale.
 Throughout the year we offer opportunities for our fans to win these passes through contests on our Facebook page.
 “Like” our Facebook page for your chance to win.
 You can listen to 99.5 The Wolf for their BWCMF related promotions which sometimes include Meet ‘n’ Greets.
 Occasionally, artists offer Meet ‘n’ Greet passes through their websites, newsletters and fan clubs.
-Check out your favorite 2017 BWCMF artists’ pages to see if there’s an opportunity waiting for you!

 What can I bring onto Festival grounds?